-Under the sheet metal, the new SL will utilize a new rear-wheel-drive platform for sports cars dubbed MSA (Modular Sports Architecture), which AMG will also use for its next GT sports car, meaning we can expect a much more performance-focused SL this time around.
+Under the sheet metal is a new rear-wheel-drive platform for sports cars dubbed MSA (Modular Sports Architecture), which AMG will also use for its next GT sports car, meaning we can expect a much more performance-focused SL this time around.
 Interestingly, we've heard that the SL will replace the current GT Roadster.
-The SL will also fill in for the former S-Class Convertible, and as a result will likely feature 2+2 seating instead of being a strict two-seater like the GT Roadster.
+The SL will also fill in for the former S-Class Convertible, and as a result will feature 2+2 seating.

-Less weight will be key.
-Expect the use of lighter, more exotic materials in the construction, and we can already see that a soft-top roof will replace the retractable hard-top of the past two generations.
+To further reduce weight, we can see that a soft-top roof will replace the retractable hard-top of the past two generations.